nginx/unit-docs/source/configuration.rst

         domain sockets.

     * - :samp:`recursive`
-      - Boolean, controls how the :samp:`client_ip` fields are traversed.
+      - Boolean; controls how the :samp:`client_ip` fields are traversed.

         The default is :samp:`false` (no recursion).